-One of the secrets to suit protection is often dependent on existence of two revocable trust, e.g., the husband’s trust and the wife’s trust.
-For example, if the husband is a physician who is vulnerable to lawsuits, perhaps he should consider transferring much or most to his estate into the wife’s living trust.
-By so doing, generally, the assets in the wife’s trust are not reachable by the husbands’ creditors.
+One of the secrets to suit protection is often dependent on the existence of two revocable trusts, e.g., the husband’s trust and the wife’s trust.
+For example, if the husband is a physician who is vulnerable to lawsuits, perhaps he should consider transferring much or most of his estate into the wife’s living trust.
+By so doing, generally, the assets in the wife’s trust are not reachable by the husband’s creditors.

-In more complex situations, where both the husband and wife are extremely vulnerable to lawsuits or litigation, or for a single person, we frequently place the family home in family limited partnership.
-This approach is not without some adverse side-effects.
+In more complex situations, where both the husband and wife are extremely vulnerable to lawsuits or litigation, or for a single person, we frequently place the family home in a family-limited partnership.
+This approach is not without some adverse side effects.
 For example, you may lose the Internal Revenue Code section 1034(a) advantages of having 24 months following the sale of your home to reinvest the proceeds and other tax-favored benefits.

 This type of limited liability company provides creditor protection for named parties and offers tax savings on estate and inheritance.
 It may be created by an enterprise or individual.
 Membership is limited to blood-related or married family members.